DenisBiryukov91/zenoh-go/README.md

 ### Installing Zenoh-C

-You can follow the instructions provided in the [Zenoh-C repository](https://github.com/eclipse-zenoh/zenoh-c) to install Zenoh-C.
+You can follow the instructions provided in the [Zenoh-C repository](https://github.com/eclipse-zenoh/zenoh-c) to install zenoh-c.
+It is required that zenoh-c is built with unstable features support (i.e. with -DZENOHC_BUILD_WITH_UNSTABLE_API=ON cmake flag).

 ## Building the Examples